google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 App dependencies tend to change less often than the actual app code.
-If you move them into a separate file, the browser will be able to cache them separately – and don’t re-download them each time the app code changes.
+If you move them into a separate file, the browser will be able to cache them separately – and won’t re-download them each time the app code changes.

 Key Term: In webpack terminology, separate files with the app code are called _chunks_.
 We’ll use this name later.